-Impeachment gives Romney a chance to assert Senate clout
+Fight over Bolton gives Romney a chance for Senate clout

 Utah is polarized over Trump, but not between Republicans and Democrats.
 Even as “Never Trumpers” have faded nationally, a strong current of discomfort with the president remains in polite, immigrant-welcoming Utah.

 Also, Romney has survived Trump’s attacks, some profane, before.
-Trump used crude sexual terms to describe Romney’s appeal for an endorsement in 2012.
-In the heat of the 2016 GOP presidential primary, Romney delivered a speech in which he said Trump “lacks the temperament to be president,” is a “fraud” and, on an assortment of issues, “very, very not smart.”
+Trump used crude terms to describe Romney’s appeal for an endorsement in 2012.
+In the heat of the 2016 GOP presidential primary, Romney delivered a speech in which he said Trump “lacks the temperament to be president,” is a “fraud” and, on an assortment of issues, is “very, very not smart.”

 Trump never forgot it.
 Victory in hand over Democrat Hillary Clinton, Trump said he was considering nominating Romney for secretary of state.
 Romney met him for an awkward dinner that produced awkward photographs.
 Later, Trump said he never really considered Romney for the post.